CLARIAH/virtuoso-quad-log/README.md

 # Things to test and do (aka issues/tickets)

- - [ ] blank nodes
- - [ ] multiple trx files (after checkpointing has been run)
- - [ ] offsets with multiple trx files (is the offset global or file specific.
+ - [x] offsets with multiple trx files (is the offset global or file specific.
 How to handle the offset after a checkpoint has run.
 What if multiple checkpoints have run in between grabs)
- - [ ] strange characters in literals or hyperlinks.
-How to handle spaces.
- - [ ] make it a process that exposes its results in oai-rs instead logging a list to the console
+ - [x] non-default literals (stuff tagged as a date for example)
+ - [x] literals vs hyperlinks
+ - [x] blank nodes
+ - [x] handle the fact that the last trx might still be changing (handling it by skipping the current transaction log)
- - [ ] check if CheckpointAuditTrail is enabled when running this logger
+ - [x] check if CheckpointAuditTrail is enabled when running this logger (cfg_item_value)
+ - [x] multiple trx files (wrapper script)
+ - [ ] escaping literals (at least newlines and quotes, check the nquads spec)
+ - [ ] make it stateful so we don't re-parse the same files over and over again
+ - [ ] remove checkpoint statement before committing and deploying
  - [ ] try multiple insertion strategies and see if we can trigger all cases in the log (LOG_INSERT, LOG_INSERT_SOFT etc.)
- - [ ] non-default literals (stuff tagged as a date for example)